Syria air strike destroys hope in border town

-AZAZ, Syria Syrians in the town of Azaz had started to think of a future free of President Bashar al-Assad.
+AZAZ, Syria, Aug 16 Syrians in the town of Azaz had started to think of a future free of President Bashar al-Assad.
 Their plans for local elections next week offered a glimpse of the democracy they hoped would replace the Assad family's 40 years in power.

 That all changed in a few minutes on Wednesday when Assad's air force unleashed a bombardment that killed at least 35 people - a brutal reminder for the people of this town near the Turkish border of the force the president could still wield.